 The majority of the Hospital's revenue is generated through agreements with third-party payors that provide for reimbursement to the Hospital at amounts different from its established charges.
-Approximately 65% of the Hospital's gross patient revenue for both fiscal years ended June 30, 2019 and 2018 was derived from the Medicare and Medicaid programs, the continuation of which are dependent upon governmental policies.
+Approximately 64% and 65% of the Hospital's gross patient revenues for fiscal years ended June 30, 2020 and 2019 were derived from the Medicare and Medicaid programs, the continuation of which are dependent upon governmental policies.
 Laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded revenue estimates could change as a result of regulatory review.
 Contractual adjustments under third-party reimbursement programs represent the difference between the Hospital's billings at established charges for services and amounts reimbursed by third-party payors.
 A summary of the basis of reimbursement from major third-party payors is as follows: